vtdsferreira/InstrumentControl.jl/docs/implementation.md

 end
 ```

+In case it wasn't obvious, this was my original approach.
 Note that memory allocated in this way will not be visible to multiple processes
 without extra work, and moreover we will need to deallocate the memory ourselves
 at a later time, perhaps using `finalizer()` if the memory is made to be part of